Intensive Studies of Humanities, Art, Language and Literature

 |Semester 4 (Spring, Year 2)||=||Grade 12 English|

 Students must begin ISHALL with the Grade 9 English curriculum.
-Bypassing one or more courses is not allowed.
+Bypassing one or more courses is not permitted.

 - The accelerated program allows students to complete the traditional four-year high school language arts program in two years.